 I graduated from the University of Arizona with degrees in Finance and Entrepreneurship.
 Growing up, I always wanted to own my own business.
 I entered the working world in France, but that lasted just one year when I saw what was going on with the internet and technology.
 I ended up working at Home Depot and did so through the dot com boom, where I was building applications to support their ecommerce initiative.

 I fell in love with retail and everything about it.
+I became passionate.
 I got invited to a management rotational program and traversed the organization learning how new stores are built, how companies are acquired, how accounts payable work, and so on.